guillermoamaral/Webside/docs/api/debuggers/id/delete.md

-# Unpin object
+# Delete debugger

-Unpin the debugger with a given ID.
+Delete the debugger with a given ID.

 **URL**: `/debuggers/{id}`